-So what if there were a gadget which monitored both the quality and duration of our sleep – and offered ways to improve it?
+So what if there were a gadget that monitored both the quality and duration of our sleep – and offered ways to improve it?

 Even better, what if there were a gadget you didn’t have to wear?
 I don’t know about you but wearing a fitness tracker in bed has always seemed a bit odd to me.

 The S+ by RedMed is the world’s first non-contact, fully comprehensive sleep tracking system, which features patent-protected SleepSensor technology.
-It makes it possible to track, analyse and improve sleep at home without a wristband, electrodes or mattress strips.
+It makes it possible to track, analyze and improve sleep at home without a wristband, electrodes, or mattress strips.

 “Sleep is arguably the most important thing we do in our day.
 It’s easy to underestimate the impact that lack of it can have on our overall wellbeing.” said Dr. Guy Meadows, Clinical Director at The Sleep School and author of “The Sleep Book – How to sleep well every night.”
 “We know lack of sleep can be harmful to our physical and mental health, yet we are doing very little to help improve our sleep.
 With its unique features, the S+ is the perfect present for those looking to improve not only the quantity but also the quality of their sleep.”

 The S+ by ResMed comprises a device that sits beside the bed, a cloud-hosted Sleep Mentor system, and a free mobile app (Apple iOS and Android).